damin-acad/damin-acad.github.io/_posts/2025-12-30-year-of-firsts.md

 ## The Losses

-IUI rejected two papers.
+IUI rejected same paper in two different rounds.
 Both had positive reviews.
 Doesn't matter—they're still rejections.

 One paper hit four venues before finding somewhere that wanted it.
 Four rounds of reformatting, reframing, resubmitting.
 Four sets of reviewer comments that contradicted each other.
 "Too technical" at one venue, "needs more technical depth" at another.
 "Insufficient literature review" followed by "too much background, get to the contribution faster."